SignPath/website/docs/documentation/crypto-providers/macos.md

 | `--organization-id`     | `$OrganizationId`            |                               | ID of the SignPath _Organization_
 | `--api-token`           | `$ApiToken`                  |                               | API token for a SignPath _User_

-{:.panel.info}
-> **Use _Project_ and _Signing Policy_ slugs to specify a key**
->
-> Identify a specific _Signing Policy_ by specifying _Project_ and _Signing Policy_ slugs.
-The SignPath CryptoTokenKit Crypto Provider will select the certificate of that Signing Policy for the signing operations.
->
-> When you specify neither, SignPath will load all certificates available for the _API Token_'s user.
-When you specify only the _Project_, SignPath will load the certificates of all available _Signing Policies_ for the specified project.
->
-> If a loaded certificate is referenced by more than one available _Signing Policy_, using it will result in an ambiguous reference error.

 Example call starting the application:

 ~~~bash